 (ii) Parliament Programme Accountant (PPA)

 (iii) 2X Monitoring & Evaluation Officers and a Procurement Officer.

 (iv) 4 x Graduate Interns specialising in Accounting, Monitoring & Evaluation and Procurement respectively.

 To be recognized by the Donor Community and all other stakeholders as the leading Programme Coordination Unit in Zimbabwe.

 The mission of the PCU is to professionally manage financial and technical assistance and effectively coordinate the implementation of the Parliamentary Support Programme (PSP)

 The following are the functions of the PCU:

-- Consolidate Annual and quarterly workplans and budgets from departments.
+(iv) Consolidate annual, termly and quarterly workplans and budgets from departments.

-- Assist Departments with technical advice on implementation of the PSP programme.
+(v) Assist Departments with technical advice on implementation of the PSP

-- Produce quarterly and annual assets verification reports.
+(xi) Produce quarterly, termly and annual assets verification reports.